The JD Genesis Fellowship

 - Graduated from college May 2023 or earlier.

-- Plan to apply to an ABA-accredited law school by the end of December 2026.
+- Plan to apply to an ABA-accredited law school by November 1, 2026.

 - Plan to attend law school in the 2027-2028 academic year.